Bias Behind the Wheel: Fairness Testing of Autonomous Driving Systems: Experimental Design

 \textbf{RQ1 (Overall fairness):} \textit{To what extent do widely-studied pedestrian detectors exhibit unfairness concerning common sensitive attributes?} This RQ explores the performance difference of widely-studied pedestrian detectors when they are applied to different demographic groups, characterized by sensitive attributes including gender, age, and skin tone.

-\textbf{RQ2 (Fairness in different scenarios):} \textit{What fairness do pedestrian detectors achieve in different brightness, contrast, and weather conditions?} We further investigate the fairness of commonly-studied pedestrian detectors in different autonomous driving scenarios by considering a variety of different brightness, contrast, and weather conditions \cite{10.1145/3180155.3180220, 10.1145/3238147.3238187, 10.1145/3377811.3380422}.
-Correspondingly, we investigate RQ2 by answering three specific sub-questions:
+\textbf{RQ2 (Fairness in different scenarios):} \textit{What fairness do pedestrian detectors achieve in different brightness, contrast, and weather conditions?} We further investigate the fairness of commonly-studied pedestrian detectors in different autonomous driving scenarios by considering a variety of brightness (RQ2.1), contrast (RQ2.2), and weather conditions (RQ2.3) \cite{10.1145/3180155.3180220, 10.1145/3238147.3238187, 10.1145/3377811.3380422}.